 Everyone is different and the content and tools we need depend on our individual needs.
 To illustrate the point, Tim may be highly resilient to stresses but rarely feels happy.
 Jack on the hand may often feel happy but gets stressed and anxious very easily.
 So Tim and Jack need to hear different content and learn different tools.

 The personalisation and algorithms inside Akimbo are based on core principles of positive psychology (PERMA) plus additional principles essential to mental wellbeing, including physical health, autonomy, and self-image.

 Akimbo is based on the science of Positive Psychology, a field of science which is committed to helping individuals uncover and utilize the tools to achieve a better life.

 Positive psychology is a rapidly growing scientific movement that explores and demonstrates what people and communities need to

 A meta-analysis of 40 research studies examining the effectiveness of positive psychology found that positive psychology “significantly enhanced subjective and psychological well-being and reduce depressive symptoms.”

 Positive psychology is the ‘science’ of human flourishing.

-The personalisation in Akimbo is based on the World Health Organisation- Five Well-Being Index (WHO-5).
+The wellbeing measurement in Akimbo is based on the World Health Organisation- Five Well-Being Index (WHO-5).
 The WHO-5 is a robust self-assessment that measures current mental well-being.
 It contains 5 simple questions which rate an

 The WHO-5 is considered the gold standard self-assessment of mental wellbeing and is widely used globally.